saltyshiomix/nextron/README.md

 ## Community

 You already create apps with nextron?
-Feel free to share your apps or services: https://github.com/saltyshiomix/nextron/discussions/406
+Feel free to share your apps or services: [Made by nextron? #406](https://github.com/saltyshiomix/nextron/discussions/406)

 ## Related